 SCM stretch/Side stretch:

 Position: Sitting comfortably in a chair, feet resting on the ground, knees hip-width apart.
 The easiest way to remember this stretch is opposite side flexion and same side rotation to feel the SCM stretch.
 So in other words, let’s say you want to stretch left side SCM muscle.
-You bring right ear to right shoulder and try to look down at the ceiling towards the right side.
+You bring right ear to the right shoulder and try to look down at the ceiling towards the right side.
 You will feel stretch on the left side of the neck.

 A slight variation you can do with this stretch is looking up on the side you feel the stretch at.
-For example, for left side neck stretch, right ear to right shoulder, and look up towards the left ceiling.
+For example, for left side neck stretch, right ear to the right shoulder, and look up towards the left ceiling.
 This small change in rotation uses different fibers of muscles, Thus, stretching different area of the neck.
 Again, you need to try it to see where and how you feel with the stretching.

-You can repeat on opposite side.
+You can repeat on the opposite side.
 I like to hold the stretch for 15 to 20 second gently and repeat it to 3 times a day.